top of page

 Research Topics

-• Graduate Students: Saehyun Choi, Taehoon Park, Jihun Kim, Seungyop Peak(Hyundai E&C), Byungmin Goung
+• Graduate Students: Saehyun Choi, Jihun Kim, Taehoon Park, Hiring

-• Graduate Students: Hyeongbin Kim, Jihye Park, Jun-won Kim
+• Graduate Students: Hyeongbin Kim, Joonsoo Ock, Jihye Park, Jun-won Kim, Hiring

 • Interns: Hiring

-Sponsors: NRF, KAERI, KIMS, KIMM, KAIST, HD KSOE, Hyundai E&C
+Sponsors: NRF, KAERI, KOFONS, KIMS, KIMM, KAIST, HD KSOE, Hyundai E&C

 Collaborating Partners: